csv-helper

 When you have “that luck” (wink wink) of having to work with CSV files from a .NET application, CsvHelper will be your best friend.

-It is also compatible with anonymous types and DataReader, as well as with LINQ to facilitate search operations and data filtering.
+It is also compatible with anonymous types and DataReader, as well as LINQ to facilitate search operations and data filtering.

-How to use CsvHelper
+How to Use CsvHelper

 We can easily add the library to a .NET project through the corresponding Nuget package.